sophielrt/Pokemon_Top_Trumps/README.md

 ## Technologies
 1. HTML5 - Markup language that provides the structure and semantic layout for the website's content, enabling it to be organised clearly and accessibly.
 2. CSS - Used for styling, layout and the overall visual presentation and design of the website.
-3. JavaScript - Adds interactivity and dynamic functionality to the website enhancing the user experince.
+3. JavaScript - Adds interactivity and dynamic functionality to the website enhancing the user experience.
 4. Bootstrap V5.3.3(https://getbootstrap.com/) - A front-end framework with pre-built components and a grid system, allowing you to create a responsive website across all screen sizes.
 5. [PokeApi](https://pokeapi.co/) - An API that provides Pokémon data such as, images, names, stats.
 This data can be manipulated to select the information you wish to use.
 6. [Google Fonts](https://fonts.google.com/) - Used to access a custom font to enhance the website's typography.